Speaker

 Description

-Recent studies showed that the broadband impedance can significantly alter the longitudinal multi-bunch instability threshold.
-The results of the beam-based impedance measurement campaign in the Large Hadron Collider (LHC) reveal a significant discrepancy with predictions based on the present impedance model.
+Recent studies showed that the broadband impedance in synchrotrons can significantly alter the longitudinal multi-bunch instability threshold.
+The results of the beam-based impedance measurement campaign in the Large Hadron Collider (LHC) reveal a discrepancy with predictions based on the present impedance model.
 A larger imaginary impedance with a lower roll-off frequency would reproduce the observations.
 Since the impedance will be impacted by the High-Luminosity (HL) LHC upgrades, longitudinal beam stability needs to be carefully re-evaluated.
 This contribution discusses the outcome of the semi-analytical analysis for the HL-LHC parameters together with the updated broadband impedance model.
-Future measurements are proposed to probe the multi-bunch instability threshold driven by the partially compensated main RF cavity impedance, and results of corresponding macroparticle simulations using the BLonD code are presented.
-Finally, possible mitigation measures for further raising the instability threshold are discussed.
+Future benchmark measurements are proposed to probe the multi-bunch instability threshold driven by the partially compensated main RF cavity impedance.
+Finally, possible mitigation measures to increase the instability threshold are discussed.

 Funding Agency